Qi9726/DLH_reproduction_study/README.md

 For SleepQA3x, Google Pegasus paraphrasing model 'tuner007/pegasus_paraphrase' is set in data_aug/aug.py

-## Table of results (no need to include additional experiments, but main reproducibility result should be included)
+## Data Analysis

-### Dataset Comparison: SleepQA vs. SleepQA3x on average number of word
+Comparison of average number of words in passage and question in train sets of original SleepQA and augumented SleepQA3x.

 | Dataset   | Passage  | Question |
 | --------- |----------- | ------ |